-- Download A UK Aid Direct guide to disability inclusion Learn the terms used that relate to disability inclusion in UK Aid Direct guidance and templates and find out how to address disability inclusion within project documentation and during project implementation.
+Learn the terms related to disability inclusion in our guidance and find out how to address it within project documents and implementation.

-- Link Case study from AbleChildAfrica on empowering children with disabilities UK Aid Direct grant holders AbleChildAfrica, share best practice for empowering children and young people with disabilities to drive change and claim their rights.
+UK Aid Direct grant holders AbleChildAfrica share best practice for empowering young people with disabilities to drive change and claim their rights.

-- Download Paper on inclusion in education This paper briefly explores the global context for inclusive education as it relates to children and young people with disabilities in low- and middle-income countries.
-It outlines the main challenges to ensuring the right to education for all is realised and considers ways forward.
-The paper was written for the Global Disability Summit 2018.
+This paper explores the global context for inclusive education as it relates to children and young PWD in low- and middle-income countries.